We’re in need of students like you to help us tell stories about the Hudson River and its tributaries!

 Step 1: Decide—Work alone or with others?

 Decide whether you want to work alone or with others.
 If you want to work with others, talk to your friends and teacher to find out who else might be interested in participating.
 Talk to your family and teachers and let them know that you would like to participate in the competition and direct them to this website for more information.
-They’ll be able to help you and any of your siblings or classmates who are also interested in entering the competition.

 Step 2: Register through a team advisor.